Removable Online Knapsack and Advice: Related Work

 Iwama and Taketomi~\cite{IT2002} proposed the online knapsack model with removability as it is examined in the present paper.
-They proved that the competitive ratio for \PropRemKnap is exactly the golden ratio.
-Additionally, they considered the problem with resource augmentation.
+They proved that the competitive ratio for the proportional variant of this problem, which we denote by \PropRemKnap, is exactly the golden ratio.
+Iwama and Zhang later considered the problem with resource augmentation, that is, for online algorithms that may use a larger knapsack than the offline algorithm~\cite{IZ2010}.

-Han et al.~\cite{HKMG2014} proved an upper bound of $5/3$ on the competitive ratio for a variant of \PropRemKnap where the value $\val$ of an item is not necessarily proportional to its size $\size$ but not arbitrary either; instead, the value is given by a convex function $\val=f(\size)$ known to the algorithm.
-They also proved the golden ratio to be optimal for the case that $f$ has some further technical properties.
+Later still, Han et al.~\cite{HKMG2014} proved an upper bound of $5/3$ on the competitive ratio for a variant of \PropRemKnap where the value $\val$ of an item is not necessarily proportional to its size $\size$ but not arbitrary either; instead, the value is given by a convex function $\val=f(\size)$ known to the algorithm.
+They also proved the golden ratio to be optimal if $f$ has some further technical properties.
 Han et al.~\cite{HKM2014} considered online knapsack with removal costs, a variant of \PropRemKnap where items can be removed, but not for free.

-Noga and Sarbua considered a knapsack variant, where it is possible to split each arriving item in two parts of not necessarily equal size, and combine this with resource augmentation.
+Noga and Sarbua~\cite{NS05} considered a knapsack variant, where it is possible to split each arriving item in two parts of not necessarily equal size, and combine this with resource augmentation.
 Han and Makino~\cite{HM2010} considered another partially fractional variant of \PropRemKnap where each item can be split a constant number of times at any time.
 Most importantly in our context, Han et al.~\cite{HKM2015} examined randomized algorithms for \PropRemKnap, proving an upper bound of $10/7$ and a lower bound of $5/4$ on the expected competitivity.
-Finally, Cygan et al.~\cite{CJS2016} extended the study of randomization for \PropRemKnap to a variant with multiple knapsacks.
+Cygan et al.~\cite{CJS2016} extended the study of randomization for \PropRemKnap to a variant with multiple knapsacks.
+Recently, Böckenhauer et al.~\cite{BBHLR21} have introduced a new model for the online proportional knapsack problem in which items can be stored outside of the knapsack until the instance ends after paying a reservation fee that is a fixed fraction $\alpha$ of the item's value.